yellowmessenger/documentation/docs/platform_concepts/appConfiguration/locobuzz-livechat.md

 4. Once you're done, click **Connect**.

-### 2.2 Configure webhook URL in Locobuzz Dashboard
+### 1.2 Configure webhook URL in Locobuzz Dashboard

 Copy the webhook url mentioned in the **Instructions** section of the **Locobuzz Integration Card**.
-Please note that its based on the region of your bot i.e r1/r2/r3/r4/r5, you need to append that to the domain of the webhook url.
+Append the region of your bot to the domain of the webhook url. r1/r2/r3/r4/r5 are the regions of your bot.

 For example if the domain is https://cloud.yellow.ai, you need to change it to https://r1.cloud.yellow.ai if the region of the bot is r1.
 If the bot belongs to India region, you can use origin domain itself.

-### 2.3 Declare receiving events in Yellow.ai bot
+### 1.3 Enable events in Yellow.ai bot

 1. Login to cloud.yellow.ai and click the **Studio** module on the top left corner of your screen.